contolini/grunt-assets-revving/Readme.md

 ## Installation

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with:
+Install this grunt plugin next to your project's gruntfile with:

 `npm install grunt-assets-revving`